-Histrionic personality disorder only affects about 1.84% of people according to date from the 2001-2002 National Epidemiologic Survey on Alcohol and Related Conditions.
-Among those diagnosed in a clinical setting, a larger portion are female; however, multiple studies suggest similar frequency of the disorder among males and females.
+Histrionic personality disorder only affects about 1.84% of people according to data from the 2001-2002 National Epidemiologic Survey on Alcohol and Related Conditions.
+Among those diagnosed in a clinical setting, a larger portion is female; however, multiple studies suggest similar frequency of the disorder among males and females.

 When assessing an individual who may have histrionic personality disorder, culture, age, and gender must all be considered, as there are different norms among these groups—for example, emotionality, seductiveness, and impressionability can all vary depending on the individual’s background.
 That being said, there are not any specific risk factors related to these subgroups.

 Is There Treatment for Histrionic Personality Disorder DSM-5 301.50 (F60.4)?

 While histrionic personality disorder can indeed be treated, many individuals with the disorder do not seek treatment or even believe they need treatment.
 But for those who do, a couple of forms prove to be the most promising:

 - Psychotherapy: This form of counseling is one of the best ways to treat histrionic personality disorder.
 Its primary purpose is to help the patient discover his or her motivations and fears which drive his or her thoughts and behaviors.

 - Medication: Medication is another treatment option for histrionic personality disorder sufferers.
 It can be used to treat difficult symptoms, like depression or anxiety, that may occur alongside the disorder.